ivanlamega/Akcore-TW/README.md

 Now that you have everything compiled you can setup your server.

-Go into the debug folder in the root directory (AKCore) there are 4 files you can edit.
+Go into the debug folder in the root directory (AKCore) there is 1 file you can edit.

-1. AuthServer.ini
+1. Server.ini
-2. CharServer.ini
-3. ChatServer.ini
-4. GameServer.ini

 All you have to do in here is set your ports.
 If you don't want to that is fine as well.
 This is an optional step.